UUDigitalHumanitieslab/compound-splitter/README.md

 # Compound Splitter

 This is a basic wrapper for multiple Dutch compound splitters.
+The purpose of this wrapper is to:

+- provide a single (web socket) service for multiple compound splitters with a unified API
+- evaluate the accuracy of different compound splitters

+The following compound splitters are included:

+- `compound-splitter-nl`, developed by Katja Hoffman, Valentin Jijkoun, Jaap Kamps, and Christof Monz (LGPL-3.0 license).
+See https://web.archive.org/web/20200813005715/https://ilps.science.uva.nl/resources/compound-splitter-nl/ for the archived website and https://github.com/bminixhofer/ilps-nl-splitter for an archive of the source code.
+- SECOS, developed by Martin Riedel and Chris Biemann (Apache-2.0 license).
+See https://github.com/riedlma/SECOS
+- MCS, developed by Patrick Ziering.
+See https://www.ims.uni-stuttgart.de/en/research/resources/tools/mcs/

+As a baseline, we also include a "never" algorithm, which never splits.

 ## Requirements

-Python 3.6+
+- Python 3.6+
+- Java (only required for MCS)

+Quick install:

 ``` bash
 pip install -r requirements.txt
 python retrieve.py
 python prepare.py
 ```

+This will download and unpack all algorithms.

 ## Tests